 Human rights are regarded as a secular value system.
 Where do Judaism and Islam provide a link to contemporary human rights discourse or are they even incompatible?
 Prof. Dr. Shaheen Sardar Ali and Jill Jacobs entered into a discussion.

 Lecture Series (6)Ethical Questions in Judaism and Islam (with video recordings) Show all

 Ethical Questions in Judaism and Islam (with video recordings)

-The lecture series explores contentious ethical issues from diverse aspects of life and sheds light on them from Jewish and Islamic perspectives.
-Two guest scholars give each lecture, present their tradition’s position, and engage in a mutual dialogue.
+The lecture series explored contentious ethical issues from diverse aspects of life and shed light on them from Jewish and Islamic perspectives.
+Two guest scholars gave each lecture, presented their tradition’s position, and engaged in a mutual dialogue.

 13 July 2017

 Discussion: Hava Tirosh-Samuelson, Director of Jewish Studies at Arizona State University in Tempe, and Nawal Ammar, Dean of the Humanities & Social Sciences College at Rowan University in New Jersey

 Discussion: David Biale, author of Eros and the Jews: From Biblical Israel to Contemporary America and Kecia Ali, author of Sexual Ethics and Islam: Feminist Reflections on Quran, Hadith, and Jurisprudence.

 Discussion: Laurie Zoloth professor of religion at Weinberg College, Northwestern University, and Ilhan Ilkilic, director of the Institute for Health Sciences and the Institute for the History of Medicine and Ethics at the University of Istanbul.

 26 October 2016